IndyCar Series at Phoenix Raceway

 The Phoenix Raceway in Avondale, Arizona, United States has hosted American open-wheel car racing since 1964.
 The United States Auto Club (USAC) moved the fall race from the Arizona State Fairgrounds and added a spring race to the newly built Phoenix International Raceway in 1964.
 The races became part of the Championship Auto Racing Teams (CART) series in 1979.
 The fall race was cancelled after 1986, but the spring race continued and joined the Indy Racing League (IRL) in 1996.
 It was held continuously through 2005.

 After a hiatus of eleven years, the race was revived by the IndyCar Series in 2016.
 It was held on Saturday night under the lights.
-Long considered a popular Indy car track, Phoenix saw the final career victory for Mario Andretti (1993).
+Long considered a popular Indycar track, Phoenix saw the final career victory for Mario Andretti (1993).

 The race was last held in 2018 as part of the IndyCar Series.
 It was often known as the Jimmy Bryan Memorial in its early years.
-During its last stint it was known as the Desert Diamond West Valley Phoenix Grand Prix for sponsorship reasons.
-The race is slated to return in 2026.
+The race returned in 2026 under the Good Ranchers 250.

 The previous fall race occurred from 1964 to 1986.
 The Circle K/Fiesta Bowl 200 was the final name of a CART race held annually at the Raceway from 1979 though 1986; it was known as the Miller High Life 150 for five editions and by multiple other names during that period.
 Prior to that, it was operated under USAC.